ibm-cloud-docs/containers/cs_tutorials_istio.md

 ## Lesson 2: Deploy the BookInfo app
 {: #istio_tutorial2}

 Deploy the BookInfo sample app's microservices to your Kubernetes cluster.
+{:shortdesc}

 These four microservices include a product web page, book details, reviews (with several versions of the review microservice), and ratings.
 You can find all files that are used in this example in your Istio installation's `samples/bookinfo` directory.

 When you deploy BookInfo, Envoy sidecar proxies are injected as containers into your app microservices' pods before the microservice pods are deployed.
 Istio uses an extended version of the Envoy proxy to mediate all inbound and outbound traffic for all microservices in the service mesh.
 For more about Envoy, see the [Istio documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/concepts/what-is-istio/overview.html#envoy).